We (band): Biography

-We debuted as house band for the NRK comic series "The Show" (with Otto Jespersen, Charlo Halvorsen and Stig Holmer) autumn 1992.
+We debuted as house band for the NRK comic series "The Show" (with Otto Jespersen, Charlo Halvorsen and Stig Holmer) in autumn 1992.
 After a few gigs in the Oslo region, including bands like Turboneger, the band's original bassist Paal V. Bakke was replaced by Geir Anders "Goshi" Jensen in 1993.
 Other band members are Thomas Felberg on vocals, Andreas "Don" Dons Kirkvaag on guitar and Kristian "Krisvaag" Dons Kirkvaag on drums, both sons of comedian Trond Kirkvaag (1946-2007).

 In 1994 the debut album In a Field of Moose was released on their own label Nun Music.
 Two years later We signed a record deal with the Metal Company Voices of Wonder and released the album Violently Coloured Sneakers (1996).
 Their third album, Wooferwheels, was recorded during the summer of 1997 in Oslo.
-The We sound was even more recognisable recognizable on this self produced release.
+The We sound was even more recognizable on this self-produced release.
 Livin' the Lore was recorded in late 1998 and released in early 1999.
 The acquaintance with the father of modern stoner rock, Chris Goss, was rewarded with a new and much larger European tour in summer 1999 as support for the band Masters of Reality.
 The recording of their fifth album, Dinosauric Futurobic, took a year, and was released on the label Black Balloon in March 2002.